google/WebFundamentals/src/content/en/fundamentals/performance/optimizing-content-efficiency/javascript-startup-optimization/index.md

 ## Network

-When most developers think about the cost of JavaScript, they think about it in terms of the **download & execution cost**.
+When most developers think about the cost of JavaScript, they think about it in terms of the **download and execution cost**.
 Sending more bytes of JavaScript over the wire takes longer the slower a user’s connection is.

 <img src="images/1_U00XcnhqoczTuJ8NH8UhOw.png" alt="When a browser requests a